LennardF1989/BF2042-Portal-Extensions/plugins/README.md

 - The reference will then contain the contents of your `manifest.json` and the `baseUrl` from where your plugin is loaded.
 - A convenience function `getUrl("relativePath")` has been added to get an absolute URL for a file relative to the `baseUrl`.
 - You can override the `initializeWorkspace` function on the plugin reference to get a signal whenever the Blockly Workspace is reloaded.
 Treat this as your "constructor" if you need access to the active workspace.
+- `getExtensionVersion` gives you the version of the installed Browser Extension.

+A few convenience functions are also available:
+- `getMouseCoords` gives you an object with `x` and `y` position of the mouse on the workspace.
+- `getSelectedBlocks` gives you all selected blocks on the workspace, either through normal selection or multi-selection.
+- `showContextMenuWithBack` allows you to create context menus with sub-menus, which by default is not possible with Blockly.
+- `createMenu` lets you create a context menu item that can be shown anywhere in the context menu, even sub-menus and has logic built-in to open sub-menus (using the above `showContextMenuWithBack`).
+- `registerMenu` is used to register the object you get back from `createMenu`, to allow it to be used in sub-menus.
+- `registerItem` is used to register a sub-menu item.

+>  NOTE!
+Only context menu items you want to show immediately into the context menu will have to be registered with Blockly too.
+For more examples, see the [test-plugin](/plugin/test/index.js).

 There is no functionality yet to stream-line saving/loading data for your plugin.
 In order to be as prepared as possible for future chances:
 - Use the `localStorage` in context of the BF2042 Portal website
 - Store all your data in a single key as a JSON-string.
 For example: `localStorage.setItem("your-plugin-id", JSON.stringify(yourPluginData));`